nsayer/hydra/README.md

 The Hydra is based on the Arduino Uno platform, which is itself based on a 16 MHz 5V Amtel ATmega328.

-The incoming J1772 pilot signal is normalized to TTL levels and fed into digital pin 2.
+There are currently two basic hardware variants.
+The traditional variant is the "splitter."
+It has a J1772 inlet and the incoming J1772 pilot signal is normalized to TTL levels and fed into digital pin 2.
 The software will configure interrupt 0 to trigger on any change.
 This will be used to detect the incoming duty cycle, and thus the current availability.
+The proximity pin on the inlet is also fed into a comparator to detect proximity transitions and transmit them quickly to the cars.

+The other variant is the EVSE.
+In that version, the inlet processing is traded for a GFI and a real-time clock chip.
+There's also a GFI test line that is rapidly pulsed at startup to induce a GFI interrupt to insure it's working.

 Two of the digital pins will be set up with ordinary open collector transistor triggers to turn on power relays for each car.
 Two of the other digital pins will be configured with custom PWM timer setups (via the